-- Direct Grants help associates facing emergencies and tragic events, such as the death of a parent or child, natural disaster, illness or injury, a spouse's layoff and more, up to \$10,000. - the Fund recognizes the generosity of associates toward one another.
-When associates collect donations for a coworker in need, their money is matched by The Homer Fund \$2 for every \$1 associates collect, up to \$5,000 or the associate's actual need.
+- Direct Grants help associates facing emergencies and tragic events, such as the death of a parent or child, natural disaster, illness or injury, a spouse's layoff and more, up to \$10,000. - Matching Grants are a unique way the Fund recognizes the generosity of associates toward one another.
+When associates collect donations for a coworker in need, their money is matched by The Homer Fund - \$2 for every \$1 associates collect, up to \$5,000 or the associate's actual need.
 Matching Grants may be used for expenses that are ineligible for Direct Grants.
 They also may be used to complement Direct Grants, providing additional support to associates in need.